VinkVdB/workshop-llm-and-rag/ex-5-context-enrichment/README.md

 # Module 5: Context Enrichment with Text Files

 ## Objective
+We need to enrich the prompt by adding state, such as the current date and user name.
 Understand context enrichment by reading and incorporating text file contents into prompts.

 ## Contents